 Class 4

-Welcome to Class 4's page
+Welcome to Class 4

 Dear parent/Carers

 In PSHE: We will be looking at self-talk and keeping ourselves safe.
 Children will learn about how thoughts and feelings impact on actions.
 Sharing isn’t always caring, children will learn that increased independence comes increased responsibility.
 Children will also learn about different forms of abuse and how to respond.
-Children will also learn about making good choices with regards lifestyle.
+Children will also lean about making good choices with regards lifestyle.

 Personal Belongings